Doctor of Philosophy (PhD) in Nursing

 Sandra P. Small, BN (Memorial), M.Sc.
 (Nursing) (Toronto), PhD (Alberta), CRE, RN

 Dr. Small has a broad range of research interests that include coping with chronic illness and disability, particularly as it pertains to respiratory illness, health promotion and disease prevention.
-Recently her main focus has been on smoking prevention in youth and smoking cessation during pregnancy.
+Recently her main focus has been on smoking prevention in youth and smoking and smoking cessation during pregnancy.

 Dr. Small is particularly interested in parenting children about risk behaviours such as smoking.
 Her research method expertise is qualitative, predominantly grounded theory, but she has also used phenomenological methods.